loveliiivelaugh/vanilla-portfolio/README.md

 ## Description

-I built a small portfolio using vanilla HTML and CSS highlighting some of my projects and my journey as a developer as I explore the wide world of programming languages and technologies.
+* I built a small portfolio using vanilla HTML and CSS highlighting some of my projects and my journey as a developer as I explore the wide world of programming languages and technologies.

+*UPDATES*

+* This jsVersion branch is an updated version of my original with new styling, added JavaScript functionality, and populated the site with a lot more projects, almost triple.

+#### Todo's

+1. Update the contact form input fields styling.

+2. Add last two pictures to projects section project cards.

 ## Finished Product